abbreviatedman/spellbound/data/quotes.md

 609
 00:36:13,641 --> 00:36:15,878
-I just...
-I-I have to warn you.
+I just… I-I have to warn you.

 610
 00:36:17,278 --> 00:36:19,178